 QBE North America

-Promega Corporation, a global biotechnology company, is seeking a law student extern for the spring 2018 semester.
-The extern would be expected to work approximately 10 to 15 hours per week during normal business hours.
+Promega Corporation, a global biotechnology company, is seeking a law student extern who could work approximately 10 to 15 hours per week during normal business hours.
 The extern would review, draft, and negotiate agreements related to the sale and/or licensing of various life sciences and technology-related products and services; review and analyze intellectual property issues; develop and improve the company's legal process, procedures and policies; and assist with various other corporate, compliance and regulatory matters.

 The law student would receive significant experience in corporate law and intellectual property law.
 The law student will receive training and experience in contract drafting, client counseling, and analysis of complex legal issues.
 This work would be done primarily with supervision from the General Counsel and Associate General Counsel, but the student may also have the opportunity to work on matters with Promega's licensing manager, patent agent, and paralegal within the legal department, and with individuals across numerous business units, which will provide the student with a holistic view of the practice of corporate law and intellectual property law in a global company.

-Interested students should submit to Anne Readel at email@example.com by November 10 a resume and cover letter that address the following: (a) coursework completed in Contracts, Business Law, and Intellectual Property areas; (b) Legal analytical and research skills; (c) Undergraduate and/or graduate degrees in science; and (d) GPA and class standing.
-For questions, please contact Anne Readel at firstname.lastname@example.org.
+Interested students should submit to Anne Readel at firstname.lastname@example.org (by November 10, for spring semester externships, and by July 1 for fall semester externships) a resume and cover letter that address the following: (a) coursework completed in Contracts, Business Law, and Intellectual Property areas; (b) Legal analytical and research skills; (c) Undergraduate and/or graduate degrees in science; and (d) GPA and class standing.
+For questions, please contact Anne Readel at email@example.com.

 WPS Health Solutions